MediaComem/vtmarkersgenerator/README.md

 `DB_PORT`                        | -                                            | The port to connect to the database
 `DB_NAME`                        | -                                            | The database name to connect to the database

-Optional variables can also be set for extra feature:
+Optional variables can also be set for extra features:

 Variable                         | Default value                                | Description
 :---                             | :---                                         | :---